Upcoming Workshops

 Get to know each other’s work

-Writers share their projects, reading up to 500-words from any part of their books, and sharing any other details about their projects.
+Writers share their projects, reading up to 500-words from any part, and sharing any other details they'd like the group to know.

 · All writers submit up to 1500-words, via email, to be shared amongst the group.